Oral Immunotherapy for Food Allergy Frequently Asked Questions (FAQ)

 - Read and understand food labels for food allergy.

 - Inform wait staff that they have food allergy when eating out.

-- Be aware of cross contamination of food allergens when preparing food.
+- Be aware of cross contamination and contact with food allergens when preparing food.

-- Carry their adrenaline autoinjector (if prescribed), and an ASCIA Action Plan for Anaphylaxis.
+- Carry their adrenaline (epinephrine) injector (if prescribed), and their red ASCIA Action Plan for Anaphylaxis.

 ASCIA is the peak professional body of clinical immunology/allergy specialists in Australia and New Zealand.

 ASCIA resources are based on published literature and expert review, however, they are not intended to replace medical advice.
 The content of ASCIA resources is not influenced by any commercial organisations.

 To donate to immunology/allergy research go to www.allergyimmunology.org.au